You-now-Who/discord-visualiser/README.md

 ## Troubleshooting

 1. **Import Errors**: Make sure all packages are installed with `pip install -r requirements.txt`
+2. **File Upload Issues**: Ensure your JSON file is properly formatted and contains the required fields
-2. **Data Not Loading**: Check that your `data/messages.json` file exists and is properly formatted
+3. **Data Not Loading**: Check that your uploaded file contains valid JSON with the expected message structure
-3. **Performance Issues**: Try filtering to a smaller date range
+4. **Performance Issues**: Try filtering to a smaller date range for large datasets
-4. **Browser Issues**: Try refreshing the page or clearing browser cache
+5. **Browser Issues**: Try refreshing the page or clearing browser cache

 ## Technical Details